5004-SEA-Fa24-Geeng/hello-world-lanselylee/Report.md

 ### Program Flow
 Write a short paragraph detailing the flow of the program in your own words.
 This is to help you understand / trace the code (and give you practice of something called a code walk that will be required in this course).
+So this program starts at the main() method of AlohaWorld.
+It first call the “ ConsoleView.getName()” to hint the user to input the name, and then store this name to variable “name”.

+Then, the program call ConsoleView.getlocality(), to tell user choose a location from given locations.The number selected by the user is stored in the variable locality.

+Then, we create an instance of the Greeter class using the user's name and selected location.
+And the Greeter class will  create a dynamic greeting based on the user's name and location.

+The program generate the greeting by calling “Greeter.greet()”method, and this greeting will change based on the user's location.
+Also the greeting can be outputted through “ConsoleView.printGreeting()”.

+The program enters a loop and calls ConsoleView.checkRunAgain() to prompt the user whether to continue running the program.
+The user enters yes or no to decide whether to run again.
+If user choose to continue, the program will call the “ConsoleView.getLocatlity()” again to get a new location and  update the locality of the Greeter instance.
+Then the program will generate new greeting.

+When user chooses to exit, the loop will ends, the program ends.

 ## Assignment Questions